gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

 This ultimately boils down to two breaking changes and one recommendation:

-1.  **BREAKING CHANGE:** Components at `src/layouts/` are no longer automagically wrapped around page templates.
+1.  **BREAKING CHANGE:** Components at `src/layouts/` are no longer automagically wrapped around page components.
 2.  **BREAKING CHANGE:** The `children` prop in our layout components is no longer a function (unless you explicitly provide a function).
 3. We now recommend moving your layout components alongside the rest of your components (e.g. into `src/components/`).